I’m Tracey Capone and I am a photographer and artist in Chicago, Illinois.

 Sometimes the only transportation is a leap of faith.” – Margaret Shepard

-- I live in the Rogers Park neighborhood of Chicago with my painter husband, Joe Smigielski, and our two weird but wildly entertaining cats, Jack and Charlie.
+- I live in south suburbs of Chicago with my painter husband, Joe Smigielski, and our three weird but wildly entertaining cats, Jack, LuLu and Sadie.
 (Hence the cat reference) We met at the Andersonville Galleria, on the city’s north side, where, for the last several years, we have both maintained retail spaces. (remember I said moving back to Chicago was a great move for me?)

 - Before I started my photography business, I started a catering company.
 While I love to cook, I wanted to do it on my own terms and not on command, so I left that behind.
 My husband and I love to cook together… he is honestly the best sous chef anyone could ask for.

 - In 2010, when I moved back to Chicago, I started a book club in order to meet new people.
 Eight years later, we are 300+ members strong and still meet once a month.
 It has given me the opportunity not only to meet some wonderful people but read books I wouldn’t have picked up otherwise.